heb264/graphitedge/content/post/what-developer-needs-part-1.md

 ---
+title: "CONVERSATIONS WITH YOUR WEB DEVELOPER, DESIGNER, AGENCY: Part 1"
+date: 2017-09-06T12:54:45+08:00
+draft: false
+description: "Part 1 of having a discussion to start your website project"
 keywords: ["web technologist", "website project", "web designer", "web developer"]
-title: "CONVERSATIONS WITH YOUR WEB DEVELOPER, DESIGNER, AGENCY: Part 2"
-date: 2018-03-19T12:54:45+08:00
-draft: true
-description: ""Part 2 of having a discussion to start your website project""
+layout: "post"
+type: "post"
 ---

 Have you gone through a website build only to not have your requirements not met?
 Have you been looking for someone to build your website, yet find that there is often too high a price to pay?
 Have you had a web designer, developer or agency string you along and not delivered?
 Have you gone into a website build only to discover what was not delivered was not what you required?